 Qualifications of our Animal Behaviorists

-The Tufts Animal Behavior Clinic offers two types of professionals to help people whose pets are having behavior problems: Certified Applied Animal Behaviorist and a Board-certified Veterinary Behaviorist.
+The Tufts Animal Behavior Clinic offers a board-certified Veterinary Behaviorist to help people whose pets are having behavior problems.
 Before you can decide what a particular specialist can do for you, you need to understand what the individual’s qualifications mean.